slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain*

-> *"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge. (...)
-The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology."
+> *"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
+"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology."
 -- Naval Ravikant*

-> *"Learning is cheap, education is expensive."
+> *"Learning is cheap, education is expensive." (...)
--- Naval Ravikant*

-> *"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out."
+"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out."
 -- Naval Ravikant*

 > *"Education is what survives when what has been learnt has been forgotten."